 Chicken Tortilla Soup:

-• Preheat a pot with oil over medium-high heat.
-Add chopped onion, garlic and chopped jalapeño and sauté until veggies soften.
+• Preheat a pot or dutch oven with olive oil over medium-high heat.
+Add chopped onion, garlic, and chopped jalapeño and sauté until veggies soften.

 • Remove chicken from the pot and shred it using 2 forks.
-Add shredded chicken back to the soup and simmer another 5 minutes then add lime juice.
+Add shredded chicken back to the soup and simmer another 5 minutes.
+Remove from heat and stir in cilantro and lime juice.

-• Serve the soup with some tortilla strips, pieces of avocado, fresh cilantro and lime wedges.
+• Serve the soup garnished with some tortilla strips, diced avocado, fresh cilantro and lime wedges, or use your favorite toppings.

 Nutrition Per Serving